Having Water Drainage Issues with your Backyard?

-Not only does standing water cause damage to your grass and the plantings in your yard, but it can also be a health hazard.
+Having drainage issues in yard, not only causes standing water damage to your grass and the plantings, but it can also be a health hazard.
 Standing water often holds mosquito larvae and other undesirable pests, so it’s important to correct any yard drainage issues as soon as you notice them.
 Find out how you can improve drainage in your yard, and around the perimeter of your home, using these tips.

 1. Maintain positive surface drainage away from your foundation.
 Check to be sure that this isn’t an issue by ensuring that any soil, mulch, gravel or plantings aren’t covering the siding of your house.
 Any of these materials should always slope away from your foundation